cockpit-project/cockpit/doc/protocol.md

 ------------------

-The "authorize" command is for communication of reauthorization challenges and responses between cockpit-agent and cockpit-ws.
+The "authorize" command is for communication of reauthorization challenges and responses between cockpit-bridge and cockpit-ws.

 The following fields are defined:

  * "cookie": an string sent with a challenge, that must be present in the corresponding response.
- * "challenge": a challenge string from the reauthorize component, present in messages from cockpit-agent to cockpit-ws
+ * "challenge": a challenge string from the reauthorize component, present in messages from cockpit-bridge to cockpit-ws
- * "response": a response string from the reauthorize component, present in messages from cockpit-ws to cockpit-agent
+ * "response": a response string from the reauthorize component, present in messages from cockpit-ws to cockpit-bridge

 The contents of the "challenge" and "response" fields are defined and documented in the reauthorize component.